 In May, the Sacramento Bee wrote about how a showdown between California and the attorney general was inevitable.
 Kern County Sheriff Donny Youngblood told the Bee that federal justice officials and the liberal state were on a “collision course.”
 This is partly because of everything California represents to its detractors: environmental regulations, gun control, and hippies.
 And Sessions leans to the right not just of the state, but of many in his own party. (“He is an outlier in terms of how he thinks about drug policy even with the Republican Party,” Michael Collins, the deputy director for national affairs at the Drug Policy Alliance in Washington, told The Guardian last year.)

-On Tuesday, the San Francisco Chronicle reported that U.S. immigration officials have begun preparing for the Trump administration’s biggest immigration enforcement action yet: Federal officers will sweep San Francisco and other Northern California cities looking to arrest more than 1,500 undocumented people.
+There have been signs of a storm brewing.
+In January, the San Francisco Chronicle reported that U.S. immigration officials were preparing for the Trump administration’s biggest immigration enforcement action: a sweep in San Francisco and other Northern California cities to arrest more than 1,500 undocumented people.

 Although Brown wrote in a signing message that “[SB-54] does not prevent Immigration and Customs Enforcement of the Department of Homeland Security from doing their own work in any way,” the Trump administration still believed the liberal state was thumbing its nose at the federal government.